litestar-org/litestar/docs/lib/usage/stores.rst

     async def main() -> None:
         value = await store.get("key")
-        print(value)  # this will print 'None', as we have not yet set a value for this key
+        print(value)  # this will print 'None', as no store with this key has been defined yet

         await store.set("key", b"value")
         value = await store.get("key")